obstruse/ThermalCamera/README.md

 ![Desktop](Images/screen1.png)

 'Single-click' is also enabled: no need to double-click to execute an icon.
-Click the WiFi icon to enable and configure WiFi
+Click the WiFi icon to enable and configure WiFi.

+When ThermalCamera is installed, there will be a 'Heat' icon on the PiTFT Desktop.
+Touch that to run the program